 IP CCTV cameras offer remote access and analytics

 Improvements in CCTV hardware have come hand in hand with advancements in analytics software.
 These new Video Management Systems (VMS) allow users to quickly analyse hours of recorded footage.
-They can also be combined with other software to allow applications such as Automatic Licence Plate Recognition (ANPR), facial recognition and motion detection.
+They can also be combined with other software to allow applications such as Automatic Number Plate Recognition (ANPR), facial recognition and motion detection.
 Users can also login remotely via a web-based interface and monitor real-time footage on desktops, smartphones or tablets.

 Flexible powering and no extra cabling

-Cables utilised by an existing analogue CCTV system can be used to connect new IP CCTV cameras to the Network Video Recorder (NVR).
+Cables utilised by an existing analogue system can be used to connect new IP CCTV cameras to the Network Video Recorder (NVR).
 Alternatively, Ethernet cables, which also allow for Power over Ethernet (PoE) can be used.
-Where re-wiring would be too costly or cause damage to sensitive sites such as historic or listed buildings, a device which can allow data and PoE over existing cabling can be deployed.
+Where re-wiring would be too costly or cause damage to sensitive sites such as historic or listed buildings, a device that can allow data and PoE over existing cabling can be deployed.
 If the IP CCTV camera is replacing an analogue camera, the existing power source can be reused.

-Sending CCTV data over wireless networks
+Sending data over wireless networks with IP CCTV Installation

-Conventional analogue CCTV solutions use expensive fibre to connect CCTV cameras to the control centre.
+Conventional analogue solutions use expensive fibre to connect cameras to the control centre.
 Even without an unbroken line-of-sight between the IP CCTV camera and the server’s location, cabling costs can be massively reduced by transmitting data wirelessly.
 For businesses wanting to connect sites in reasonably close proximity, Wireless Point to Point can offer the highest performance and lowest cost solution.